dpbac/Master_portfolio/README.md

-# support_functions
+# Master_portfolio

-some functions used often and also some to support the Spotify category analysis
+Notebooks, functions , and other files related to the development of the Master's thesis.